-However, if it’s in line with what others earn at similar MLM type of companies, the pay might be below industry standard.
+However, if it’s in line with what others earn at similar MLM types of companies, the pay might be below the industry standard.

-For example, WFG (another MLM company on which Greatway based their business model on) pays a 36% contract level for the associates.
+For example, WFG (another MLM company on which Greatway based its business model) pays a 36% contract level for the associates.

 When I first started out as a life insurance broker, I had an 80% contract level to start, and it increased to 140% near the end of my time as a broker, which was in less than two years.

-This is all speculation though, I’m not sure I would love to get exact compensation numbers for Greatway Financials, so if there are any current or former people who know the stats, please comment below.
+This is all speculation though; I’m not sure and I would love to get exact compensation numbers for Greatway Financials, so if there are any current or former people who know the stats, please comment below.

 Should You Become a Greatway Financial Client?